mcclaskey/batch_niistats/README.md

 ## 2. Run scripts

-Open a terminal and activate your project environment, then run the following 2 lines:
+Open a terminal and activate your project environment, then run the following line:
 ```
 python3 batch_niistats.py
 ```